-The podcast starts with a special run of interviews – led by FoL alumni – on staying resilient and effective during the Covid-19 crisis.
+A special run of FoL alumni-led interviews on staying resilient and effective during the Covid-19 crisis.
 In these five episodes, decision-makers from the public, private and third sectors share their views on how the sector is adapting and what the future may hold for cities, and leadership, post-crisis.
 This series ties to FoL’s multi-media Learning from Crisis programme.

 Moving on from the kick-off series, we next explore how the pandemic is changing our relationship to shared space, community engagement, negotiation, connectivity and culture as the lockdown eases and we enter the recovery phase.
 We talk with a spectrum of frontline workers, analysts and strategic-level influencers charged with restarting the UK economy in an era of unpredictability and eroded public and business confidence.